Upgrading BOSH Director on AWS

 This topic describes how to upgrade BOSH Director for Pivotal Platform on Amazon Web Services (AWS).

 Complete the tasks in this topic as part of the Pivotal Operations Manager upgrade process.
-For more information, see Upgrading Pivotal Platform.
+For more information, see the Task 2: Upgrade Ops Manager and Installed Products to v2.7 section of the Upgrading Pivotal Platform topic.

 In this procedure, you create an Ops Manager VM instance to host the upgraded version of Ops Manager.
 Then, to complete the Ops Manager upgrade, you export your existing Ops Manager installation onto this new VM.